 The following information describes the dosing schedule of Evenity that’s commonly used or recommended.
 However, be sure to take the dosage your doctor prescribes for you.
 They’ll determine the best dosage to fit your needs.

-Evenity is given by a healthcare professional as a subcutaneous injection (an injection under the skin).
+Evenity is given by a healthcare professional as a subcutaneous injection.

 Dosage for postmenopausal osteoporosis

-The recommended dosage of Evenity for treating osteoporosis after menopause is 210 mg (which is two injections), given once every month for 12 months.
+Evenity’s recommended dosage for treating osteoporosis is 210 mg (which is two injections), given once every month for 12 months.

 What if I miss a dose?